vdubey0/RecipeAnalysis/README.md

 -   `id` : recipe ID

 A question that we explored throughout this project was *"What factors influence the amount of calories in a recipe (SUGAR, ratings, etc)?"*
+We explored *"Do recipes with sugar tend to have more calories than recipes without sugar?"* in the HYPOTHESIS TEST portion.

 ---